SMV818VMS/diffrac/README.md

     - stdsc is the standard deviation of the expression window
     - maxsc is the maximum difference between contiguous positions
     - dropsc is the first derivative between the last position and the first nucleotide in the no expression window
+  - Additionally we have two positional values:
+    - decay start represents the decay start that marks the first nucleotide after which the expression profiles starts to decay with the factor
+    - last position with expression

 The interpretation for this values is:

   - high stdsc, low maxsc and maxsc != dropsc ==> decay position: The change in expression decays gradually but with no big changes, this hardens the match between maximum change (minimum derivative) and the drop in the last position with expression
   - low stdsc, high maxsc and maxsc == dropsc ==> sharp position: The change in expression is abrupt and with a big difference, this makes easier the match between minimum derivative and the index position.

+Additionally, if the termination is sharp, the decay start will match the last expression base, thing that will not occur if the termination is in decay.

 The goal is to have a simple rule to discriminate between:

 **Decay drop**
 ![decay drop](figures/decay)